-If the AIP Decision does not meet the requirements in 1, 2, or 3 you must notify the AIP that the Decision Letter is unacceptable and require the Letter be corrected and reissued to the Policyholder within 20 calendar days.
+If the AIP Decision does not meet the requirements in 1-5, the RO must notify the AIP that the Decision Letter is unacceptable and require the Letter be corrected and reissued to the Policyholder within 20 calendar days.

-If there is no response from the AIP or the GFP Decision still fails to meet the criteria, the RO should notify the Policyholder the AIP decision is not upheld and the procedural basis for the determination (Paragraph 31 A(6)).
+If there is no response from the AIP or the GFP Decision still fails to meet the criteria, the RO should notify the Policyholder the AIP decision is not upheld and the procedural basis for the Determination (Paragraph 31 A(6)).
 Note: this could also trigger a referral for systemic AIP issues.

-B Interview/Telephone Record
+Interview/Telephone Record